dimxy/bitcoinjs-lib/README.md

   mode: "development"
 };
 ```
-(Both package.json and webpack.config.js files may be found in webpack-test subdir of bitcoinjs-lib-kmd dir)
+(Both those package.json and webpack.config.js files may be found in webpack-test subdir of bitcoinjs-lib-kmd dir)
-Inside webpack dir run:
+Inside the webpack dir run:
 ```
 npm install
 ```